Boris Shturmer: Downfall

 On 1 November, Pavel Milyukov, concluding that Stürmer's policies placed in jeopardy the Triple Entente, delivered his famous "stupidity or treason" speech at the Imperial Duma, which had not been gathering since February.
 He highlighted numerous governmental failures.
-Alexander Kerensky called the ministers "hired assassins" and "cowards" and said they were "guided by the contemptible Grishka Rasputin!"
+Alexander Kerensky called the ministers "hired assassins" and "cowards" and said they were "guided by the contemptible Grishka Rasputin!".
 Stürmer, followed by all his ministers, walked out.

-Grand Duke Alexander and his brother Grand Duke George requested the Tsar to fire Stürmer.
-Even the Tsar had to concede that Stürmer was as much of a red rag to the parliament as to everyone else.
+Grand Duke Alexander and his brother Grand Duke George requested the tsar to fire Stürmer.
+Even the Tsar had to concede that Stürmer was as much of a red rag to the Duma as to everyone else.
 On 10 November he was sacked, the foreign ministry was temporarily led by his deputy Anatoly Neratov.
 It appeared to Maurice Paléologue, the French ambassador, Stürmer was a broken man.
 Following his resignation, Stürmer ran for a seat in the Fourth Duma.

 He was arrested by the Russian Provisional Government after the February Revolution in 1917 and died of uremia in September at the hospital of the Peter and Paul Fortress (or the Kresty Prison).